 We play an active role in identifying both local and national social policy issues.
-This year we have raised 181 evidence forms.
+We do this by raising evidence forms.
 This evidence is used by ourselves and the national service to show the impact policies can have on people.

-Citizens Advice use the evidence from all bureaux to produce reports and to lobby government bodies and organisations.
+Citizens Advice use the evidence from all our Services to produce reports and to lobby government bodies and organisations.